kokoro-aya/coding-solutions/README.md

 I put them here since it has been really a long time the last time I played on codewars and I am not sure if I will continue there.
 There are some solutions that I think may be interesting for myself to store and to reference in my future study.

 Only solutions ranking above or equals to 5 kyu except one will be recorded.
+This count to 23 katas through 172 completed.